 * Facebook shares hit again; off 20 pct from IPO price

-* U.S. April existing home sales up 3.4 pct, above forecast
+* U.S. April existing home sales rose 3.4 pct

 * Fitch cuts Japan debt rating, outlook negative

-Shares of Facebook Inc fell as much as 9 percent at the open and hurt sentiment about tech shares as doubts about the company’s valuation increased after Reuters reported that Morgan Stanley, the lead underwriter, cut revenue forecasts for the social networking site shortly before the IPO.
+Shares of Facebook Inc fell again at the open as doubts about the company’s valuation increased after Reuters reported that underwriters cut their revenue forecasts for the social networking site shortly before the IPO.

 Facebook’s shares hit a low of $30.98 earlier on Tuesday, a steep decline from its Friday IPO price of $38 a share.

 The Dow Jones industrial average was up 56.53 points, or 0.45 percent, at 12,561.01.
 The Standard & Poor’s 500 Index was up 10.52 points, or 0.80 percent, at 1,326.51.
 The Nasdaq Composite Index was up 15.76 points, or 0.55 percent, at 2,862.97.